-Charlotte (Lottie) Short isn’t looking forward to Christmas.
-Her boyfriend, Clark has decided their relationship has run its course.
-Apparently, he needs to ‘find himself’ … on a three-week skiing holiday with his friends.
-Now Lottie and her beloved spaniel, Merry, are going to have to face the festive season – and a bleak future, without him.
+Lottie Short isn’t looking forward to Christmas.
+Her boyfriend has decided their relationship has run its course and she’s also lost her job.
+Now Lottie and her beloved spaniel, Merry, are going to have to face the festive season – and a bleak future, alone.

-But a Christmas card and ‘round-robin’ letter from a distant relative gives Lottie cause for hope.
-And as the first snowflakes fall, she’s on her way to Seahorse Harbour.
+But a Christmas card and round-robin letter from a distant relative give Lottie hope.
+And as the first snowflakes fall, she’s on her way to Seahorse Harbour to visit her distant aunt.
 She’ll spend a few days in a cosy B&B and get some bracing, sea air.
-That might help heal her broken heart.
+That might lift her spirits.

-What Lottie doesn’t plan for is a freak snowstorm, or Merry needing treatment from the local, and rather gorgeous vet, Asher Bryant, meaning Lottie will have to stay in the tiny seaside village for longer than expected.
-But at least there’s a warm welcome at her aunt’s cottage.
-And in the village pub... along with a roaring, log fire.
+What Lottie doesn’t plan for is a blizzard, or Merry needing treatment from the local vet, Asher Bryant.
+Lottie will have to stay in the tiny seaside village for longer than expected.
+But at least there’s a warm welcome at her aunt’s cottage … and a roaring, log fire in the village pub.

-That’s not all that might bring a rosy glow to Lottie’s cheeks this Christmas.
-Asher’s pretty hot... and so are one or two of the guests in Seahorse Harbour Holiday Park.
-This Christmas might be better than Lottie expected.
-Perhaps she’ll find she doesn’t need her ex-boyfriend, Clark, after all.
+That’s not all that might bring a rosy glow to Lottie’s cheeks this festive season.
+Asher’s pretty hot and so are one or two of the other visitors at Seahorse Harbour.
+This holiday might be better than she hoped.

-This is the second book in my new series of standalone novels set in the tiny, seaside village of Seahorse Harbour.
+This is book 2 in my new series of standalone novels set in the tiny, seaside village of Seahorse Harbour.